Peter Lundin: Case against DR hosts

-On February 28, 2014, he sued the Cavling Prize-nominee DR host Line Gertsen and DR host Kim Bildsøe Lassen for libel.
-Specifically, Lundin believed that they crossed the line when in September, 2012, in a feature on the news (TV-Avisen), they accused him of being responsible for smuggling hash into Herstedvester Prison, where he was imprisoned.
-Lundin's lawyer Tage Siboni stated that; "False allegations have been set forward in TV-Avisen against two people - Bjarne Skounborg (Peter Lundin) and an unnamed woman.
+On February 28, 2014, Lundin sued the Cavling Prize-nominee DR host Line Gertsen and DR host Kim Bildsøe Lassen for libel.
+Specifically, he believed that they had crossed the line when, in September, 2012 in a feature on the news (TV-Avisen), they accused him of being responsible for smuggling hash into Herstedvester Prison, where he was imprisoned.
+Lundin's lawyer, Tage Siboni, stated that; "False allegations have been set forward in TV-Avisen against two people - Bjarne Skounborg (Peter Lundin) and an unnamed woman.
 DR have been asked to rectify this, but they refuse.
 Therefore, we have filed a case."

 Prior to the feature mentioned, the TV newspaper was in possession of a report which allegedly revealed that Lundin was the man behind the cannabis sale in prison.
-The law of defamation took place at the Copenhagen City Court.
+The law defamation case was heard [at the Copenhagen City Court.
 Here, Lundin demanded compensation of DKK 25,000 and correction of the news piece.

 On March 28, 2014, Line Gertsen and Kim Bildsøe Lassen were acquitted of libel against Lundin.
-At the same time, the court decided that Peter Lundin and his wife had to pay all the costs within fourteen days, corresponding to DKK 20,000.
+At the same time, the court decided that Peter Lundin and his wife had to pay all the legal costs within fourteen days, corresponding to DKK 20,000.